Concord University: Other campuses

-Concord University's main campus is located in Athens, West Virginia.
-The university also operates in a center near Beckley.
-The facility was established to coordinate the public colleges serving the region with five founding institutions.
+Concord University offers classes at the Erma Byrd Higher Education Center in Beaver, West Virginia.
+This facility was established to coordinate the public colleges serving the region.
 US Senator Robert C. Byrd secured $10 million from the US Department of Health and Human Services to develop the campus and begin building the facility.
-It is named the Erma Byrd Higher Education Center (after the deceased spouse of Senator Byrd) in Beaver.
 The center was designed to also serve as a catalyst to attract business and industry to the area.
-Concord University's Beckley office coordinates classes at the Erma Byrd Center as well as at several other facilities in and surrounding Beckley.